-- 1. To provide a research-inspired programme where students can acquire up-to-date knowledge and develop a critical understanding of the discipline of International Relations, the practice of international diplomacy, and mechanisms employed to mitigate conflict between states; - 2.
-To provide students with an critical understanding of the changing environment within which relations between states and other organisations in the international system occur; - 3.
-To develop the students' powers of analysis and judgement with a focus on the discipline of International Relations; - 4.
-To provide a creative, innovative and inclusive academic programme that is accessible to students from a variety of educational backgrounds; - 5.
+- 1. To provide a research-inspired programme where students can acquire up-to-date knowledge and develop a critical understanding of international organised crime, terrorism and current threats to global security - 2.
+To introduce students to a counter-crime community of practice, providing opportunities to learn from individuals and groups within this community - 3.
+To develop the students' powers of analysis and judgement with a focus on international organised crime, terrorism and current threats to global security;

+- 4. To provide a creative, innovative and inclusive academic programme that is accessible to students from a variety of educational backgrounds; - 5.
 To provide a stimulating learning environment, with a strong international and inter-cultural outlook, where students can access appropriate resources and different learning contexts enabling them to work both independently and in diverse groups; - 6.
 To provide opportunities for all students to fulfil their potential through careful student support and guidance; - 7.
-To produce graduates who possess key subject, professional and intercultural skills geared towards a variety of career paths in the public, private and voluntary sectors and towards community engagement.
+To produce graduates who possess key subject, professional and intercultural skills geared towards a variety of career paths (in the public, private and voluntary sectors) and community engagement